In brief

 You opened the oven and there was a hairline crack across the figurine's belly.
 Or the earring snapped at the post when you tried to add a jump ring.
 Cracking is one of the most common polymer clay problems, and it almost always traces to a short list of causes you can diagnose in a few minutes.

 The fix depends on where the crack sits and when it appeared.
 A surface line on a fresh bake is a different problem than a clean break on a piece that survived a bake but failed during finishing.
-Diagnose first, then change one thing at a time.
+Diagnose first, then change the most likely variable deliberately instead of rebuilding the whole setup at once.

 Quick diagnosis: where is the crack?